bitquery/graphql-docs/docs/Schema/velas/blocks.md

 -   `gasUsed`: returns the gas used for that block.
 -   `hash`: returns the hash of the block.
 -   `height`: returns the height of the block.
--   `maximum`: returns the maximum of selected [measruable fields](/v1/docs/graphql-reference/enums/ethereum-blocks-measureable) of Ethereum Blocks
+-   `maximum`: returns the maximum of selected [measurable fields](/v1/docs/graphql-reference/enums/ethereum-blocks-measureable) of Ethereum Blocks
 -   `miner`: returns the miner of the block.
--   `minimum`: returns the minimum of selected [measruable fields](/v1/docs/graphql-reference/enums/ethereum-blocks-measureable) of Ethereum Blocks
+-   `minimum`: returns the minimum of selected [measurable fields](/v1/docs/graphql-reference/enums/ethereum-blocks-measureable) of Ethereum Blocks
 -   `nonce`: returns the nonce of the block.
 -   `parentHash`: returns the parent hash for the block.
 -   `reward`: returns the reward given to the miner for producing the block.